 By Bus - The DC Circulator Bus offers easy access to the the Tidal Basin.
 During cherry blossom season, a special shuttle runs between Hains Point and the Jefferson Memorial for $1 per person, daily from 10 a.m. to 7 p.m.

 By Bicycle - Capital Bikeshare offers short-term bike rentals at hundreds of stations throughout Washington DC.
 You can join for a day, three days, a month or a year.
 Take a bike from any station and return it to the station of your choice.
-During cherry blossom season, additional corrals are set up at Ohio Drive & West Basin Drive SW / MLK & FDR Memorials.
-Extra bike parking is set up at the Jefferson Memorial.
+During cherry blossom season, a special bike corral will be set up at Jefferson and 14th SW on select dates.

 By Water Taxi - During cherry blossom season, you can also take a water taxi to the Tidal Basin from Georgetown and enjoy viewing the blossoms from the water along the way.
 Tickets are must be purchased online in advance from www.DC-Watertaxi.com.

 See a larger view of the area on the next pageContinue to 2 of 2 below.

 02 of 02